edumats/flexible-price-tracker/README.md

 1. Right click "inspect" on the item you are trying to find the xpath
 1. Right click on the highlighted area on the console.
 1. Select Copy xpath

+### File contents

+#### project.py

+Contains:

+Scrapper class: uses Selenium functions

+Functions:

+convert_string_to_float: Given a price like string, considers locale for correctly converting to float

+is_price_reduced: Given a price and a target price, checks if price is equal or less than target price

+#### test_project.py

+Contains pytest tests for each of the functions contained in project.py.

 ### List of locales